djhedges/exit_speed/README.md

 ## Software Design Choices

 Python has suprisingly been able to keep up with the GPS 10hz output.
 In testing Exit Speed has been able to log to disk and write to Postgres with the sensors collecting data at 60hz (~1400 data values per second).
 At 80z the point queue starts to fall behind.
-Maybe one day I'll rewrite this in Rust but for now it has been more than sufficent for my needs.

 I've always wanted to play with the multriprocessing module and it has proved useful.
-For example the metrics which are uploaded to Timescale are done in a seperate process.
+For example the metrics which are uploaded to Postgres are done in a separate process.
 This isolates the main process from unexpected errors and delays on I/O operations.
-The Accelermeter, Gyroscope, Labjack and WBO2 readings also take place in seperate processes as well.
+The Accelerometer, Gyroscope, Labjack and WBO2 readings also take place in separate processes as well.

 ### Crossing Start/Finish

-Exit Speed has a map of tracks in the NW with GPS locations of arbitrary start/finish points selected from Google maps.
+Exit Speed has a map of tracks in the North West with GPS locations of arbitrary start/finish points selected from Google maps.
 The ExitSpeed class is initialized with a start_finish_range which determines how close the car needs to be to the finish line before we consider the lap complete.
 Without the range